 (b) Only those receivers that operate (tune) within the frequency range of 30-960 MHz and CB receivers are subject to the authorizations shown in paragraph (a) of this section.
-However, receivers indicated as being subject to notification that are contained within a transceiver, the transmitter portion of which is subject to type acceptance, certification or notification, shall be authorized under the verification procedure.
+However, receivers indicated as being subject to Declaration of Conformity that are contained within a transceiver, the transmitter portion of which is subject to certification, shall be authorized under the verification procedure.
 Receivers operating above 960 MHz or below 30 MHz, except for CB receivers, are exempt from complying with the technical provisions of this part but are subject to §15.5.